Home / Family Fun by Season / Shore & Summer Fun Guide / Outdoor Movies and Concerts This Summer in Philadelphia

 Picnic among the stones while listening to jazz and storytelling.
 The Christ Church Preservation Trust’s Sonic Sunsets Concert and Tour Series combines live music and living history for a unique experience.

 The Chestnut Hill Community Association’s Pastorius Park Concert Series is the longest-running free outdoor concert series in Philadelphia.
-Join the tradition and experience a variety of musical genres, from celtic folk to blues to chamber music.
-Kids may particularly enjoy Johnny Shortcake on June 18th, with his “seriously silly soul music”.
+Join the tradition and experience a variety of musical genres, from Celtic folk and blues, to chamber music, rock, and roots.
+Kids may particularly enjoy Johnny Shortcake on June 18th, with his “seriously silly soul music.”

 Attendees are encouraged to bring lawn chairs, blankets, and picnics.

 Calling all kids: it’s time for Kidchella Music Festival 2025.
-Interact with bands like Ants on a Log and Jams for Junior Jawns, enjoy treats, giveaways, and wellness activities, and be wowed by a musical fireworks display.
+Interact with bands like Ants on a Log and Jams for Junior Jawns, enjoy treats, giveaways, and wellness activities.
+For the finale, Kidchella concludes with a kid-tastic fireworks display set to a playlist of music by DJ Ghost from Q102.

 Arts on Center Stage is a series of free shows in the heart of the city presented by various Philadelphia arts and cultural organizations.
 Performances include orchestral music, jazz, opera, and dance.